-- Submit the names and qualifications of the instructors certified; and (6) - Submit any additional information the Board may require.
-(7) - When the Board determines that an applicant has met all the qualifications for certification as a Board-approved school of laser, light source, or pulsed-light treatments and has submitted the required fee, the Board shall issue a certificate to the applicant. - A school's certification is only valid for the location named in the application.
-When a school desires to change locations, an application shall be submitted to the Board on a form furnished by the Board, and the fee shall be paid for certificate renewal. - A school's certification is not transferable.
-Schools shall immediately notify the Board in writing of any sale, transfer, or change in ownership or management. - Every school shall display its certification in a manner prescribed by the Board. (e) - (f) All laser, light source, or pulsed-light devices used in the school shall be approved by the federal Food and Drug Administration.
+- 1 (5) Submit a certified copy of the school manual of instruction; - (6) Submit the names and qualifications of the instructors certified in accordance with G.S.
+86B-11; and - (7) Any additional information the Board may require. - (b) When the Board determines that an applicant has met all the qualifications for certification as a Board-approved school of electrology and has submitted the required fee, the Board shall issue a certificate to the applicant. - (c) A school's certification is only valid for the location named in the application.
+When a school desires to change locations, an application shall be submitted to the Board on a form furnished by the Board and the fee shall be paid for certificate renewal. - (d) A school's certification is not transferrable.
+Schools must immediately notify the Board in writing of any sale, transfer, or change in ownership or management. - (e) Every school shall display its certification in a manner prescribed by the Board. - (f) All epilators used in the school must be approved by the federal Food and Drug Administration.